JonasBeal/PhdThesis/docs/index.md

 link-citations: yes
 bibliography: [bib/thesis.bib]
 #nocite: '@ito_control_2008' # references appearing in the references section but not in text

+description: "This is my PhD thesis."
 ---

-# First header

-This is a test